 Examples of research which has implications requiring ethical approval include in particular:

-- Research on any of the following, including the use of questionnaires and surveys: children (those under 18), those unable to give informed consent, minority groups, vulnerable categories, pregnant women or women in labour and persons with a physical or mental disability
+- Research on any of the following, including the use of questionnaires and surveys: children (those under 18), those unable to give informed consent, minority groups, vulnerable categories, pregnant women or women in labor, and persons with a physical or mental disability.

-- Any research involving collection of personal information whether directly from individuals or via individual records
+- Any research involving the collection of personal information, whether directly from individuals or via individual records.

 - Research on human tissue or involving a direct physical intervention.